SripadaLab/Predictive_Modeling_Reliability_HCP/data/volume/readme.txt

 Each pickle file contains a list of subject names and the upper-triangular matrix values for the functional connectomes for these subjects.

-Please extract the contents of 'cifti_connectomes.tar.gz' into the current directory (Predictive_Modeling_Reliability_HCP/data/cifti) using the following command: tar -xvf volume_connectomes.tar.gz
+Please extract the contents of 'volume_connectomes.tar.gz' into the current directory (Predictive_Modeling_Reliability_HCP/data/volume) using the following command: tar -xvf volume_connectomes.tar.gz